-- 1 Rufus Woods to rear Chinook salmon from fall parr to yearling smolts.
-At existing net pen sites, the - 2 additional net pens would be attached to existing or new infrastructure, such as docks, and managed - 3 similarly to the ongoing rainbow trout net pen programs.
-Up to four net pens would be installed in - 4 the Sanpoil Arm of Lake Roosevelt for overwinter acclimation of salmon.
-Although the primary - 5 near-term need is for Chinook, it is conceivable that net pens would also be used for sockeye in this - 6 location at some point during P2IP implementation. - 7 Existing hatchery programs, such as the Wells Hatchery, Entiat National Fish Hatchery, Ford Fish - 8 Hatchery, Spokane Tribal Hatchery and nikwin' Hatchery, would continue to maintain P2IP - 9 operations under the Proposed Action. - 10 Injury and Mortality to Fish, Including Non-Target Resident Fish Mortality - 11 Under the Proposed Action, salmon would be held in artificial production facilities to rear juvenile - salmon from fertilized eggs through subyearling life stages.
-There is the potential that individuals - inside the net pens could endure injury and potential mortality from rearing activities.
-There would - be four new net pens constructed under the Proposed Action, which could cause resident - individuals outside net pens to temporarily avoid the area during construction activities.
-These - effects are expected to be little and only for the duration of rearing activities.
-The proposed activities - 17 would take place outside bull trout critical habitat; therefore, encountering individuals would be - 18 extremely low (USFWS 2014; Bonneville 2006).
-To reduce effects on individuals inside the net pens, - an artificial production veterinarian would conduct fish health checks if there were any signs of - 20 disease or increased observations of mortalities during routine feeding and inspection activities. - 21 Existing net pens and acclimation facilities would continue to be used and expanded.
-Water quality - 22 would be affected from hatchery waste products entering the water, which could influence - 23 temperature, pH, and nutrients in the water.
-Because bull trout are sensitive to environmental - 24 changes, these changes in water quality could increase the risk of injury or mortality; however, the - 25 impact would be little to no effect due to the application of the EPMs described in Appendix F. - 26 Injury to bull trout from rearing facilities would be very unlikely, and there would be little to no - 27 effects on individuals.
-Tribes would conduct a health screening for fish prior to moving the fish to - 28 the blocked area to minimize any potential for adverse effects.
-Additionally, EPM FR-10 describes - 29 that net pens would be checked once per week to remove any mortalities present (see Appendix F). - This would minimize the potential for the spread of disease. - 31 Competition For Food and Habitat - 32 Acclimation and rearing facilities would not increase the potential for competition for food and - habitat in the short term, as fish would be held and fed in hatcheries and net pens until their release - 34 (UCUT 2019). - 35 Predator-Prey Changes - 36 Acclimation and rearing facilities would not increase the potential for predator-prey changes in the - 37 short term, as fish would be held in hatcheries and net pens until their release.
-There would be no - 38 potential for inadvertent benefits for northern pike because salmon would be kept in net pens until - 39 release.
+Existing hatchery programs, such as the Wells Hatchery, Entiat National Fish Hatchery, Ford Fish Hatchery, Spokane Tribal Hatchery and nikwin' Hatchery, would continue to maintain P2IP operations under the Proposed Action.

+Effects on Fish, Including Non-Target Resident Fish Mortality

+Under the Proposed Action, salmon would be held in artificial production facilities to rear juvenile salmon from fertilized eggs through subyearling life stages.
+Individuals inside the net pens could potentially endure injury and mortality from rearing activities.
+There would be four new net pens constructed under the Proposed Action, which could cause resident individuals outside net pens to temporarily avoid the area during construction activities.
+These effects are expected to be little and limited to the duration of rearing activities.
+The proposed activities would take place outside bull trout critical habitat; therefore, the probability of encountering individuals would be extremely low (USFWS 2014; Bonneville 2006).
+To reduce effects on individuals inside the net pens, a veterinarian would evaluate fish health for signs of disease or mortalities during routine feeding and inspection activities.

+Existing net pens and acclimation facilities would continue to be used and expanded.
+Water quality could be affected from hatchery waste products entering the water, which could influence temperature, pH, and nutrients in the receiving water.
+Effluent streams from these facilities during times when bull trout are present would not be likely to make an impact on water quality over the reach of the river relative to normal rover flows.
+Because bull trout are sensitive to environmental changes, these changes in water quality could influence their behavior or contribute to stress; however, the impact would be little to no effect due to the application of the EPMs described in Appendix F.

+Injury to bull trout from rearing facilities would be very unlikely, and there would be little to no effects on individuals.
+Tribes would conduct a health screening for fish prior to moving the fish to the blocked area to minimize any potential for adverse effects.
+Additionally, EPM FR-10 describes that net pens would be checked once per week to remove any mortalities present (see Appendix F), which would minimize the potential for the spread of disease.

+Acclimation and rearing facilities would not increase the potential for competition for food and habitat in the short term, as fish would be held and fed in hatcheries and net pens until their release (UCUT 2019).

+Predator-Prey Changes

+Acclimation and rearing facilities would not increase the potential for predator-prey changes in the short term, as fish would be held in hatcheries and net pens until their release, and EPMs would be implemented to prevent excess food wastes.
+There would be no potential for inadvertent benefits for northern pike because salmon would be kept in net pens until release.

-1 Interim Fish Passage
+Interim Fish Passage

-- 2 Under the Proposed Action, trapping and transport of salmon would occur at Chief Joseph - 3 Hatchery, Entiat National Hatchery, Wells Hatchery and Dam, Rocky Reach Juvenile bypass, Priest - 4 Rapids Dam, and the Okanogan River confluence.
-Fish would be captured using traps or nets, - 5 deposited into a truck, and transported to blocked area release locations.
+Under the Proposed Action, trapping and transport of salmon would occur at CJH, Entiat National Hatchery, Wells Hatchery and Dam, Rocky Reach Juvenile bypass, Priest Rapids Dam, and the Okanogan River confluence.
+Fish would be captured using traps or nets, deposited into a truck, and transported to blocked area release locations.

-6 Injury and Mortality to Fish, Including Non-Target Fish Mortality
+Effects on Fish, Including Non-Target Fish Mortality